emmanueltouzery/projectpad/README.md

 The data is securely stored on-disk using [SQLcipher][], which uses 256-bit AES.
 You must enter a password to encrypt and unlock the database everytime ProjectPad starts.
 However no particular care is taken to protect the passwords in-memory: if someone can dump the memory of ProjectPad, they will be able to extract passwords from it.
 Your database password is never stored to disk.
 When you open SSH shells, the password to the remote server is briefly stored to disk in a file with 700 permissions, which will echo the password when executed (the 700 permissions means it's readable and executable by your user only).
-When you run SSH commands in a local terminal (tail, less, vim), a file with 700 permissions is briefly stored to disk, which contains the remote username, remote host and the command to run.
+When you run SSH commands in a local terminal (tail, less, vim), a file with 700 permissions is briefly stored to disk (in 1.0 that file is never deleted, just overwritten everytime), which contains the remote username, remote host and the command to run.
 When you open a Windows remote desktop session, the password is piped in cleartext to the rdesktop process.

 ## Credits
 the icons come from http://www.glyphicons.com (will be credited in the app when the app is far enough)